-- 1. A producer first locks a mutex to access the shared buffer.
-It may get blocked at this point if the mutex is locked already, but eventually it acquires the lock and advances to the ifstatement. - 2.
-In the if-statement, it then tests whether the boolean predicate "buffer is full" is true. - 3.
-If so, it blocks itself on a condition variable named buffer_has_space.
+- 1. A producer first locks a mutex to access the shared bufferpool.
+It may get blocked at this point if the mutex is locked already, but eventually it acquires the lock and advances to the following if-statement. - 2.
+In the if-statement, it then tests whether the boolean predicate "bufferpool is full" is true. - 3.
+If so, it blocks itself on the condition variable named bufferpool\has\space.
 Notice that the call to block on a condition variable has a second argument which is a mutex.
 This is important.
 Condition variables are only used in conjunction with mutexes.
-When the thread calls this function, the mutex lock is taken away from it, freeing the lock, and the thread instead gets blocked on the condition variable.

-- 4. Now assume that when a consumer empties a slot in the buffer, it issues a signal on the condition variable buffer_has_space.
+When the thread calls this function, the mutex lock is taken away from it, freeing the lock, and the thread instead gets blocked on the condition variable. - 4.
+Now assume that when a consumer empties a slot in the buffer, it issues a signal on the condition variable bufferpool\has\space.
 When this happens, the producer is woken up and re-acquires the mutex in a single atomic step.
 In other words, the magic of the condition variable is that when a process is blocked on it and is later signaled, it is given back the lock that was taken away from it. - 5.
-The producer thread next adds its data to the buffer, unlocks the mutex, and signals the condition variable data_is_available, which is a condition variable on which the consumer might be waiting in case it tried to get data from an empty buffer.
+The producer thread next adds its data to the buffer, unlocks the mutex, and signals the condition variable data\is\available, which is a condition variable on which the consumer might be waiting in case it tried to get data from an empty buffer.

-An important observation is that the thread waits on the condition variable buffer_has_space only within the true-branch of the if-statement.
-A thread should make the call to pthread_cond_wait() only when it has ascertained that the logical condition associated with the condition variable is false (so that it is guaranteed to wait.)
+An important observation is that the thread waits on the condition variable bufferpool\has\space only within the true-branch of the if-statement.
+A thread should make the call to pthread\cond\wait() only when it has ascertained that the logical condition associated with the condition variable is false (so that it is guaranteed to wait.)
 It should never call this unconditionally.
 Put another way, associated with each condition variable is a programmer-defined boolean predicate that should be evaluated to determine whether a thread should wait on that condition.